|Phone:||Emergency dial - 911|

 |11TH ACR AID STATION|

-The Emergency Department serves a population of 16,000 and provides care for an average of more than 40 patients every day.
+The Emergency Department is an 8 bed/6 room facility that serves a population of 16,000 and provides care for an average of more than 40 patients every day.
 Our goal is to offer the best medical care possible in a friendly, professional environment to every patient that comes to our department.
-Our staff is made up of civilian and military physicians, military and civilian Registered Nurses (RNs), and Medics (68W).
+Our staff is made up of civilian and military physicians, military and civilian Registered Nurses (RNs), and military Medics (68W).

 The way we determine who will be seen first is based upon the concept of triage.
 Triage is a French word meaning "to sort".
 When used medically, it means to see the sickest, or potentially sickest, patients first.
 This assumes that patients get the right care at the right time.
 In the Emergency Department, we use four triage levels:

-- EMERGENT - Patients require immediate attention to prevent loss of life, limb, or eyesight.
+- EMERGENT - Patients requiring immediate attention to prevent loss of life, limb, or eyesight.
 Examples would be CPR being performed, severe bleeding, or someone close to losing their airway.

 - URGENT - Patients who have the risk to deteriorate into life-threatening conditions, such as loss of life, limb, or eyesight without timely care.
-An example of this would be an asthma attack, someone experiencing chest pain, certain pediatric conditions, or a severe bone fracture.
+Examples of this would be an asthma attack, someone experiencing chest pain, certain pediatric conditions, or a severe bone fracture.
+This category also includes mental health emergencies as well as highly sensitive presentations, such as Sexual Assault victims.

-- NON-URGENT - Patients who develop an illness or injury over the past 24-48 hours or those that pose no threat to loss of life, limb, or eyesight.
-For example a school-aged child with a fever, a two-day old injury, or back pain for several weeks.
+- NON-URGENT - Patients who have developed a minor illness or injury over the past 24-48 hours or an illness or injury those that poses no threat to loss of life, limb, or eyesight.
+For example a school-aged child with a fever, a two-day old minor injury such as a sprain, or chronic back pain that has been unchanged for several weeks.

-Patients enrolled to a Primary Care Manager should use Sick-Call procedures (for Active Duty) or call central appointments at the Dr. Mary E. Walker Center (760) 380-3124 before coming to the Emergency Department.
+Patients enrolled to a Primary Care Manager (PCM) should use Sick-Call procedures (for Active Duty,) use Tricare Online, call central appointments at 866-460-5305 or utilize the Nurse Advice Line at (800) TRICARE (874-2273) before coming to the Emergency Department.
 This will prevent an excessive wait and allow you to see your regular provider.

 When you do come into the Emergency Department for care you will first be logged in by a medical clerk or a Medic at our front desk.
 You will be screened, which includes your vital signs and a few simple questions about your condition.
 The Medic will then bring your chart to the RN in charge of the shift for that day.
 The RN will do an initial review of your information and assign you a triage level according to the reasons you came to the Emergency Department today, your past medical history, and your current physical condition.

-Please know that we in the Emergency Department are committed to providing the highest quality care, we work quickly and as safely as we can to see all patients in a timely manner.
+Please know that we in the Emergency Department are committed to providing the highest quality care possible, we work as quickly and as safely as we can to see all patients in a timely manner.
 We are all members of the same Fort Irwin community and partners in service to the Army and Nation.